ellissimani/nicar-hello-d3/README.md

 Read the docs and more [here](https://d3js.org/)!

-**Side note: What is SVG?** SVG stands for Scalable Vector Graphics.
-SVG defines vector-based graphics for the web using point coordinates in XML code.
-SVG is what D3 uses to create and manipulate unique shapes and graphics on the web.
-Read more about SVG [here](https://www.w3schools.com/graphics/svg_intro.asp).

 #### Before we get started: The set up

 First, take a look at the `start-files` folder.
 The file structure will be similar to the file structure used in the intro to js class, but instead of just having a `script.js` class, we have a `js` folder.
 If you open up that folder, you'll see a `main.js` file, which is where we'll write all of our code, and a `d3.v5.min.js` file which is a minimized version of the D3.js library.